MattChan96/GoogleChallenge/README.md

 Wins
 -----------------
     Managed to gain deeper undestanding of how the FE and BE interract with one another.
     Found the experience of scraping data, albeit at such a basic level, very valuable and fun.

-- No dependencies required
-- Just open index.html in live browser